Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 Just like a neurotypical child who has tantrums, you want to try to identify triggers and then prevent them by being proactive.

-How do I Manage Autism Meltdowns?
+Strategies to Manage Autism Meltdowns?

-Children with autism are more sensitive to all information, particularly sensory stimuli, which can lead to tantrums and meltdowns..
-Too much or too little sensory stimuli can overload their system causing behavioral or emotional overload.
+Children with autism are more sensitive to all information, particularly sensory stimuli, which can lead to tantrums and meltdowns.
+Too much or too little sensory stimuli can overload their system, causing behavioral or emotional overload.

 By formally evaluating sensory needs, parents can be proactive in preventing tantrums and meltdowns by identifying triggers and supporting their child.